abinit/abinit/doc/mkdocs-user-guide/respfn.md

 sooner or later.
 The alchemical perturbation is one of the candidates, as well as the homogeneous magnetic field perturbation.
 Some third derivatives of the total energy (3DTE) are also implemented.
 The 3DTE might give phonon-phonon coupling, non-linear electric response, anharmonic elastic constants, Gruneisen parameters,...

 The basic quantities that ABINIT will compute are the FIRST-order derivatives of the wavefunctions (1WF) with respect to these perturbations.
-The later calculation of the 2DTE and 3DTE from these 1WF is an easy computational task : the construction of the 2DTE with respect to perturbations j1 and j2 involves mainly evaluating matrix elements between the 1WF of j1 and/or the 1WF of j2.
+The later calculation of the 2DTE and 3DTE from these 1WF is an easy computational task: the construction of the 2DTE with respect to perturbations j1 and j2 involves mainly evaluating matrix elements between the 1WF of j1 and/or the 1WF of j2.
 More details on this technique can be found in X. Gonze, Phys.
 Rev.
 B55, 10337 (1997) and X. Gonze and C. Lee, Phys.
 Rev. B55, 10355 (1997).